vadriano/verify-access-container-deployment/README.md

 ## OpenShft Operator deployment
-The [Operator Deployment Demo](openshift/alt-deployment-configs/operator/README.md) can be used to automate management of production contaienrs using the Verify Access Operator.
+The [Operator Deployment Demo](openshift/alt-deployment-configs/operator/README.md) can be used to automate management of production containers using the Verify Access Operator.

 # Automated Configuration
 New deployments can be automatically configured using the `verify-access-autoconf` python package to apply a YAML configuration file.
 The provided ``first-steps.yaml`` configuration file assumes that you have a copy of the PKI used to deploy the containers in the configuration directory.